thereiswaldo/jeremywalsh.ca/_posts/2022-06-19-who-of-my-friends-is-the-best-go-karter.md

 ### Conclusion

 This analysis shows that karts have a significant impact on the fastest lap time.
 It also suggests that, despite scoring well, I am not the fastest driver.
 The model thinks that Pat was able to get more out of slower karts.
 Personally, I disagree with this conclusion, and will welcome the challenge to get more data in further racing.

+The code I wrote for this analysis [is posted on my github](https://github.com/thereiswaldo/GoKarts).